I Compared Prices Before and After Trump’s Tariffs: Here’s What Changed

 Many shoppers are experiencing significant sticker shock when checking out at the grocery store.
 The U.S. Bureau of Labor Statistics (BLS) reported that overall “food at home” prices were up 3.1% year over year through the end of December.

 Many staples are drastically rising, putting a significant dent in consumers’ bank accounts.
-For example, beef prices have increased by over 16% (per BLS), coffee prices have climbed nearly 20% (per BLS) and shoppers have paid more than 6% for fruits and seafood, according to the Pricing Lab Tracker.
+For example, beef prices have increased by 15% (per BLS), coffee prices have climbed over 18% (per BLS) and shoppers have paid over 7% more domestically for fruits and seafood, according to the Pricing Lab Tracker.

 However, it’s important to note that while beef prices have gone up, tariffs are not the sole reason.
 Imports, especially from Brazil, are down due to tariffs, but the industry faces other challenges, including smaller herd sizes and drought, NPR reported.